Two thirds of employees don’t believe their senior leadership supports recognition programs.

 Considering you’re reading this article, you may be one of those employees. 😏

 Even worse, 83% of employees think their organization’s culture doesn’t support recognition.
-If you need a refresher on the benefits of recognition, check out our Guide to Modern Employee Recognition.
-It’s clear that companies miss out on opportunities for stronger teams, less turnover, increased employee engagement, and enhanced productivity by not implementing a recognition program.
+(If you need a refresher on the benefits of recognition, check out our Guide to Modern Employee Recognition.)
+By not implementing recognition programs, companies miss out on opportunities for stronger teams, less turnover, increased employee engagement, and enhanced productivity.

-Members of your leadership team likely understand that recognition is important in an abstract sense, but their priorities are operational and financial.
-They are focused primarily on the bottom line, sometimes to the detriment of indirect influences on the bottom line.
+While members of your leadership team no doubt understand that recognition is important in an abstract sense, their priorities are operational and financial.
+They're focused primarily on the bottom line, sometimes to the detriment of indirect influences on the bottom line.

 Manage the top line, which is your strategy, your people, and your products, and the bottom line will follow.